soncojmk/wpoppinANDROID/README.md

         api/events/<event_id>/save (DELETE) --> Unsave an event (need to send token with request) api/events/<event_id>/people_saving (GET) --> get a list of users saving an event

+    Notifications:
+        api/devices --> Add a user's registration_id to our database.
+Link a user to a device --> (need to send token with request) -->  Needed in order to allow device specific notifications on events like following, commenting...

 All other API endpoints that don't have any internal/hidden endpoints and are fairly straight forward to use are in the link below
 --> http://wpoppin.com/api/   (the links are pretty self explanatory0
 ```